Credible takeaways

 - Third-party scholarships: Scholarship programs aren’t just offered through federal or state agencies.
 There are thousands of scholarship aid opportunities through private companies and organizations, professional associations, and nonprofit groups.

-- Find a job: Seeking paid employment while in college is a common way students help pay for their school expenses.
+- Find a job: Seeking paid employment while in college is a common way for students to help pay for their school expenses.
 In 2020, 40% of full-time undergraduate students were employed, according to the National Center for Education Statistics.

 - Find private student loans: Private banks, credit unions, and online lenders offer their own loan programs to help students finance their education.
 Rates, terms, and repayment plans vary among lenders, so always compare a handful before moving forward.